Cooking On The Ranch

 Ingredients to make Southwestern Salmon in Parchment

 • White Wine: We add just a splash of white wine to each parchment paper packet to accent the flavor and aroma.
 Wine adds acidity and sweetness and like salt, alcohol brings out the flavor in food.
-But don't add too much, it will make the parchment soggy.
 The alcohol will evaporate while cooking leaving only flavor.

-• Thyme: Thyme is a good partner for orange and salmon.
+• Thyme: Thyme is simply a good partner for orange and salmon.

 Ingredient Substitutions and Swaps